 Colorado Senate Bill 15-014 signed into law by Governor Hickenlooper on May 18, 2015, Section 2, reads as follows:

 12-36-141 Medical marijuana recommendations – guidelines.
 THE BOARD, IN CONSULTATION WITH THE DEPARTMENT OF PUBLIC HEALTH AND ENVIRONMENT AND PHYSICIANS SPECIALIZING IN MEDICAL MARIJUANA, SHALL ESTABLISH GUIDELINES FOR PHYSICIANS MAKING MEDICAL MARIJUANA RECOMMENDATIONS.

 Here are the Society of Cannabis Clinicians standards, modified slightly, that we will discuss in full at the meeting:

 PRACTICE STANDARDS FOR CANNABIS APPROVALS

-1. The initial history and good faith physical examination is face-to-face, in person, and confidential.
+1. The initial history and good faith physical examination is held either in a clinical setting or by remote means as needed for social distancing and is confidential.